 The liver, as a major metabolic organ, is responsible for the metabolism of many exogenous compounds and synthesis of endogenous metabolites.
-These factors make untargeted metabolomics/lipidomics, as well as more targeted methods for e.g., acylcarnitines, and bile acids as markers of mitochondrial dysfunction and hepatotoxicity, respectively, a useful approach for its investigation of function.
-This was recently highlighted in studies of paracetamol-related ALF by providing a mean of gaining a metabolic signature of disease and for highlighting pathways for mechanistic and therapeutic exploration.
+These factors make untargeted metabolomics/lipidomics, as well as more targeted methods (e.g. for acylcarnitines, and bile acids as markers of mitochondrial dysfunction and hepatotoxicity, respectively) a useful approach for functional investigations.
+This was recently highlighted in studies of paracetamol-related ALF by providing a means of gaining a metabolic signature of disease and for highlighting pathways for mechanistic and therapeutic exploration.

 More recently the prognostic role of lysophosphatidylcholines (LPCs) in ACLF, and their potential in monocyte functional modulation has been shown.
-Lysophosphatidylcholinic acid (LPA) and LPC are the most studied lysoglycerophospholipids species modulating acute and chronic inflammatory processes.
-LPA originate from the hydrolysation of membrane phospholipids, including phosphatidylcholine (PC), phosphatifylethanolamine (PE), and phosphatidylserine (PS), to lysophospholipids performed by phospholipases A1 (PLA1) and 2 (PLA2).
+Lysophosphatidylcholinic acid (LPA) and LPC are the most studied lysoglycerophospholipid species modulating acute and chronic inflammatory processes.
+LPAs originate from the hydrolysation of membrane phospholipids, including phosphatidylcholine (PC), phosphatidylethanolamine, and phosphatidylserine, to lysophospholipids.
+This process is catalysed by phospholipases A1 (PLA1) and 2 (PLA2).
 Then a lysophospholipase D, named autotaxin (ATX), converts LPC to LPA.

-The LPC-ATX-LPA axis has been reported to exert a its effect through LPA1-3 receptors and LPA4- 6 receptors that belong to the endothelial gene (EDG) and non-endothelial gene families respectively.
+The LPC-ATX-LPA axis has been reported to exert its effect through LPA1-3 receptors and LPA4-6 receptors that belong to the endothelial gene and non-endothelial gene families respectively.

 These receptors are of clinical significance, for example specific LPAR4 deletion improved inflammatory cell recruitment in atherosclerotic lesions.
-Similarly, lysoglycerophospholipids have been reported as active mediators in rheumatoid arthritis (RA) with increased LPA and LPAR1 levels in these patients.
+Similarly, lysoglycerophospholipids have been reported as active mediators in rheumatoid arthritis, with increased LPA and LPAR1 levels observed in affected patients.
 Moreover, LPAR1 antagonism modulated synovial inflammation and bone and cartilage damage.
-LPARs are implicated in neuropathic pain, renal, liver and pulmonary fibrosis and intimal hyperplasia, responsible for atherosclerosis.
+LPARs are implicated in neuropathic pain, renal, liver and pulmonary fibrosis and intimal hyperplasia, which is responsible for atherosclerosis.

 Although well studied in other inflammatory diseases, large clinical studies linking immunometabolic factors and the LPC-ATX-LPA axis in human ALF have not been undertaken.
-There is evidence in mice that LPA could be protective against paracetamol (acetaminophen, APAP) induced liver injury while LPC induced lobular hepatitis in another animal model.
-In liver biopsies from organs donated after circulatory death (DCD), LPCs were found increased and this was associated with ischaemic liver injury.
-Moreover, LPCs were associated with early allograft dysfunction post-liver transplant but little is known of the role of lysophospholipids in the acute setting that often leads to liver transplantation.
+There is evidence in mice that LPA could be protective against paracetamol (acetaminophen)-induced liver injury while LPC induced lobular hepatitis in another animal model.
+In liver biopsies from organs donated after circulatory death, LPCs were increased and this was associated with ischaemic liver injury.
+Moreover, LPCs were associated with early allograft dysfunction post-liver transplant but little is known about the role of lysophospholipids in the acute setting that often leads to liver transplantation.